waynodiablo/Oystercard/individual_challenges/README.md

 ### Structure of the week

-Each day, you'll work solo to complete a diffeent technical challenge.
+Each day, you'll work solo to complete a different technical challenge.

 * 9.30am: We'll reflect briefly on the previous day's challenge.
 Then your coach will announce the day's technical challenge.
 * 9.30am - 5.30pm: You'll work solo on the day's technical challenge.